SemanticMediaWiki/SemanticMediaWiki/docs/dic.md

 ```

 ### Scope
-The scope defines the lifetime of an object and if not declared otherwise an object is alwasy create with a prototypical scope.
+The scope defines the lifetime of an object and if not declared otherwise an object is always specified as prototypical scope.
 * SCOPE_PROTOTYPE (default) each injection or call to the newObject() method will result in a new instance
 * SCOPE_SINGLETON  scope will return the same instance over the lifetime of a request